vmware-archive/eureka-registrar-sidecar/README.md

+# eureka-registrar-sidecar is no longer actively maintained by VMware.

 # Eureka Registrar Buildpack

 This is a intermediate buildpack for Cloud Foundry that provides integration with the Spring Cloud Eureka